How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 Use whatever identification system makes sense for your premises.
 Options include:

-- Numbering systems — FE-01, FE-02, etc., corresponding to a site plan
+- Numbering systems like FE-01, FE-02, corresponding to a site plan

-- Room names — Kitchen, Office, Cellar
+- Room names such as Kitchen, Office, Cellar

 If you have a site plan showing extinguisher locations, reference it.
 New staff should be able to find any extinguisher from your location description.